bbauska/zombiePolitics/README.md

 a challenge, so does the struggle over culture as a form of public pedagogy.
-The likes of Beck, Limbaugh, and Palin matter not simply because of what they say, but because of the emergence and influence of anti-democratic institutions and the for­ mations of capital that support them.
+The likes of Beck, Limbaugh, and Palin matter not simply because of what they say, but because of the emergence and influence of anti-democratic institutions and the for­ mations of capital that support them.</p>

-Power does not work simply through the control and influence of wealth, income, and resources. lt also has to legitimate itself] and for that it needs to cre­ ate a pedagogical culture through which it can promote its ideologies and values.
+<p>Power does not work simply through the control and influence of wealth,
+income, and resources. lt also has to legitimate itself] and for that it needs to cre­ ate a pedagogical culture through which it can promote its ideologies and values.</p>

-Vast right-wing cultural apparatuses now exist in the mainstream media, on college campuses, and in the government-a kind of stealth pedagogical machine that does everything it can to promote its political agenda.
+<p>Vast right-wing cultural apparatuses now exist in the mainstream media, on college
+campuses, and in the government-a kind of stealth pedagogical machine that does everything it can to promote its political agenda.
 The current fiasco in Texas and Arizona speaks to the seriousness of such a struggle as ethnic studies are banned,